 From 1976-1978, under the leadership of Dean Wylie Davis, the Committee on Graduate Programs researched alternatives for the establishment of an LL.M. program at the University of Arkansas School of Law.
 One alternative that was carefully considered was the establishment of a program focused on a study of agricultural law.

-In 1981, Professor Neil Hamilton was hired for a second graduate program faculty position and the first graduate class was enrolled in 1981-1982.
+In 1981, Professor Neil Hamilton was hired for a graduate program faculty position.
+The first LL.M. class was enrolled in 1981-1982.

 In 1982, Professor Looney became Dean of the Law School, but continued to serve as Director of the Graduate Program and to teach in the Program.